GUIDE 2024

 Including a Resume Objective Instead of a Professional Profile

-Resume objectives can show how you set career goals, and highlight what you hope to accomplish.
+Resume objectives can show how you set career goals and highlight what you hope to accomplish.

 Including Salary Requirements

-A job is so much more than just the salary:
+A job is so much more than the salary:

 Key Tips for Writing a Knowledge Manager Resume

-• Tailor your resume to the job description: This is maybe the most important resume tip!
+• Tailor your resume to the job description: This is the most important resume tip!
 Hiring managers and ATS software look for keywords when scanning your resume.
 Mine the job description for keywords and use them when creating the resume.

-• Use a professional email: Choose a professional email provider and use your name e.g. [email protected].
+• Use a professional email: Choose a professional email provider and use your name, e.g. [email protected].

 • Include up-to-date contact information.
 You don’t want to lose out on an opportunity because you included the wrong phone number or email address!